simoninireland/epydemic/doc/loci.rst

 the population of nodes or edges that may be subject to a particular event.

 The management of loci is automated as far as possible within the procedural interface for evolving the working network within :class:`Process`.
 Using these methods (and the methods extended in sub-classes) hopefully renders the machinery largely transparent.

 .. autoclass:: Locus

-There are three four access methods defined on loci: to get the locus' name, to get the size of the locus (the number of nodes or edges it contains); to retrieve the elements themselves; and to draw one element at random.
+There are several basic access methods defined on loci: to get the locus' name; to get the size of the locus (the number of nodes or edges it contains); to retrieve the elements themselves; to add and remove elements; and to draw one element at random.
+Most of these won't be needed unless defining new locus sub-classes.

 .. automethod:: Locus.name

 .. automethod:: Locus.__len__

+.. automethod:: Locus.__contains__

+.. automethod:: Locus.empty

 .. automethod:: Locus.elements

+.. automethod:: Locus.add

+.. automethod:: Locus.discard

+.. automethod:: Locus.remove

 .. automethod:: Locus.draw